ForkbombEu/forkbombeu.github.io/src/pages/products/w3c-did.md

 In our implementation, users' DIDs are created by 2nd level organizations named `context`.
 Each *Context is granted a DID along with the ability to create DIDs* by a 1st level organizations, named `domain`.
 A *Domain receives its DID and privileges by the `global admin`*.

-In the graph below, the `UE` is the global admin, each country is a `domain` while each city is a `context`:
+In the graph below, the `EU` is the global admin, each country is a `domain` while each city is a `context`: